ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 | %x5C uXXXX      | U+XXXX            |
 {: title="Escape Sequence Replacements" cols="c c"}

-The child selects the value corresponding to the key from any object node with the key as a name.
+The child selects the value corresponding to the key from any JSON object node with the key as a name.
-It selects no nodes from a node which is not an object.
+It selects no nodes from a node which is not a JSON object.